John Bloom (businessman): Washing machines

 After the RAF, he initially worked as a salesman for a company selling Dutch-made washing machines door-to-door.
 After a while, he decided to start his own company and tried to buy machines from the Netherlands.
 With little money or credit this was difficult, but eventually he made a deal with a factory in Utrecht.
 He advertised them under the name "Electromatic".
 They were twin-tub machines with a washer and separate spin-drier, priced at 39 guineas (equivalent to £40.95).
 This was about half the price of shop-bought machines.

 In 1958 Bloom placed an advert in the Daily Mirror offering home demonstrations of washing machines.
 This generated 7,000 responses via postal coupons.
 Bloom's unorthodox marketing, direct sales to the public and low prices quickly gave him 10% of the market taken from the main manufacturers Hoover and Hotpoint.
 He was soon selling 500 machines a week, financed largely through affordable hire purchase agreements.

 Bloom then realised that he could cut overheads by manufacturing in Britain.
 He did a deal with the then moribund Rolls Razor Company to make 25,000 twin-tub washing machines.
 He later merged the two companies, becoming Managing Director with a majority of the shares.

 In early 1962 he formed an alliance with the Colston company, expanding into dishwashers.
 In September 1962 he took over sales of the Prestcold Refrigerator business and immediately the newly named Rolls Prestcold cut prices to half of those sold by retail outlets.
 In retaliation in October 1962 the Retail Trade Retailers association launched a £100,000 campaign to combat direct selling.
 Hotpoint immediately pledged £10,000 towards the campaign and other manufacturers followed suit.
 This was known in the media as the Washing Machine War.
 A Rolls washing machine is featured in the Science Museum London in the "Birth of High-Tech Britain" Section.

 He then moved into holidays with an exclusive deal to market the country of Bulgaria in the UK.
 He sold a two-week all-in holiday at £59, once again cutting out travel agent retailers and reducing the price by more than half.
 The Bulgarian Black Sea coast was warm and sunny and littered with modern functional hotels.
 Bulgaria was a communist country and part of the Soviet bloc.
 It needed western currency and was prepared to sell Bloom cheap hotel accommodation and food in return.
 Later, after the washing machine collapse, the Royal Arsenal Co-operative Society formed Balkan Holidays with the Bulgarian state-owned tourist organisation.

-The company was listed on the London Stock Exchange in mid-1962 at $3.50 and double later that year.
-By the end of 1963 Rolls-Colston was selling over 200,000 machines a year.
+The company was listed on the London Stock Exchange in mid-1962 at 20 shillings per share; and shared doubled in price later that year.
+By the end of 1963, Rolls-Colston was selling over 200,000 machines a year.
 However it was running out of people to buy the machines.